kelseyabreu/biomastersCampaign/README.md

 - Mr.BioMaster, two years ago, dreaming the word "BioMasters" [A moment of connection to the web]

-- The player, three days ago, dreaming the full story [A moment of recognition and connection]
+- The player, multiple weeks ago, dreaming the full story [A moment of recognition and connection]

 [Understanding crystallizes:]